-New Jersey Lawyer For Power Of Attorney
+New Jersey Power of Attorney Lawyers

 Many have heard of a power of attorney but do not fully understand its meaning and why it is necessary for an estate plan.
 A power of attorney is a legal document that authorizes another person (individual or company) to be an agent (also known as an attorney-in-fact).
 An agent can do some of the most important things on behalf of the principal (the person who creates a power of attorney).
-An experienced New Jersey lawyer for power of attorney at Choi Law Firm can provide you with this overview of powers of attorney so you know which one makes sense for you or your loved one.
+The experienced New Jersey power of attorney lawyers at the Choi Law Firm can provide you with this overview of powers of attorney so you know which one makes sense for you or your loved one.

-When Does A Power Of Attorney Go Into Effect?
+When Does a Power Of Attorney Go Into Effect?

 When you create a power of attorney, you select someone known as the agent (i.e., spouse, sibling, bank) to handle some of the most important decisions on your behalf when you are disabled or incapacitated, or otherwise unable to handle those decisions.
 Under New Jersey law, a court considers you disabled if you cannot manage your property and affairs effectively.
 Whether you appoint someone as an agent now or at your incapacity, a power of attorney cannot be used to override your wishes if you can still effectively and reasonably manage your affairs.